-PRCVI has a mandate to produce primary learning materials in braille format to meet the instructional needs of students in the BC K-12 education sector.
+PRCVI has a mandate to produce primary learning materials in braille format to meet the instructional needs of students with qualifying visual impairment in the BC K-12 education sector.

 For more information on the full range of alternate format instructional materials available from PRCVI, please see our Alternate Format Production Policy.

 Centralized materials production at PRCVI has significant financial and time efficiency benefits for the K-12 education sector in British Columbia.
 Before producing new resources in braille format, PRCVI will seek to borrow materials from other resource centres or libraries, where available.
 PRCVI is a member of the Canadian Association of Educational Resource Centres for Alternate Format Materials (CAER) - an organization of alternate format producers in the K-12 and post-secondary sectors in Canada.
 Material loans and production coordination between CAER members create significant value in terms of cost savings and ensures that students across the country have timely access to learning materials in alternate formats.